mszegedy/claccord/README.md

-- Make it maximally compatible with every keyboard layout using `setxkbmap -print`, `/usr/include/X11/keysymdef.h`, and `/usr/share/X11/xkb/symbols/`, and eliminate the appropriate options from `keys.conf`.
+- Make it maximally compatible with every keyboard layout using `setxkbmap -print`, `/usr/include/X11/keysymdef.h`, and `/usr/share/X11/xkb/`, and eliminate the appropriate options from `keys.conf`.
 - Make the hashing on the key combos much faster.
 - Allow an arbitrary number of sets of mode keys and char keys, or at least sets labeled A-Z rather than just M/U/L.
 - Allow switching of claccord layouts using the number keys.
+- Come up with a complete suite of presets that represent the typical use case, and not just my personal needs.
+Especially come up with a layout for IPA.
+- Write an install script.
 - Clean up a little.